AitoDotAI/kickstart/README.md

   --header 'content-type: application/json' \
   --header 'x-api-key: your-rw-api-key'
 ```
-Uploading data to schema
+## Uploading data to Aito
-The schema expects data in a records-oriented JSON where each row is an individual item, such as:
+Aito expects data in a records-oriented JSON where each row is an individual item, such as:
 ```
 [
 {"user":"Trumpbart","registered":"2018-5-30","score":-111},